connery-io/connery-sdk/README.md

-# Connery - Open-source connector ecosystem for AI and No-Code
+# Open-source connector ecosystem for AI and No-Code

 ## Demo